-As part of the University of Edinburgh’s rocketry team, Endeavour, Calum is currently integrating a particle detector, sourced by IRIS, into a scientific payload to be flown to 9000m for the European Rocketry Competition.
-The data from the Endeavour’s payload will be used scientific workshops in schools.
+As part of the University of Edinburgh’s rocketry team, Endeavour, Calum is currently integrating a particle detector, sourced by IRIS, into a scientific payload to be flown to 9,000 metres for the European Rocketry Competition.
+The data from the Endeavour’s payload will be used in scientific workshops in schools.
 The detector is similar to the one he borrowed from IRIS many years before.

 The research project I carried out with an IRIS particle detector really gave me a taste of how technology can be used to aid theoretical investigation.

 He’s currently an active IRIS alumni.
 He recently visited Liberton High School with his rocketry team, introducing students to his work and hopefully inspiring the next generation of scientists.